viniciusban/viniciusban.github.io/resume.md

 Migrating a software for institutional repositories management to its newer version and customizing it to achieve Fiocruz's goals.
 Technologies: Java, HTML, CSS, Javascript, shell script.

-Developing internal system to HR area, to automate internal processes, route documents according to dynamic user rules and forward workflow activities reading and parsing email messages.
+Developing an internal system to HR area, to automate internal processes, route documents according to dynamic user rules and forward workflow activities reading and parsing email messages.
 Technologies and methods: Python, Django, PostgreSQL, shell script, automated tests.

-Developing system to gather scientific papers from external sources and send them to the institutional repository.
+Developing a system to gather scientific papers from external sources and send them to the institutional repository.
 Technologies: Python, Web2py, SQLite, web scrapping.

 Leading team with 4 developers, teaching and supporting them in Python, Django, TDD, incremental architecture and agile methods.